sdathey/Azure-SOC/README.md

 | AzureNetworkAnalytics_CL | 0

 ## Results Of The Change In The Reduction Of The Attack Surface
+Rate of Change after the environment was secured

 | Metric                        | Change After Security Controls Application
 |-------------------------------| ------------------------------------------